-Close your Curtains When You’re Out
+Close Your Curtains When You’re Out

-Keep your curtains closed, especially in rooms where there priceless items like paintings, silverware and ornaments are kept.
-It’s best to do this even if you’re gone away from your house for a little while.
+Keep your curtains closed, especially in rooms where priceless items like paintings, silverware and ornaments are kept.
+It’s best to do this even if you’re only going to be gone for a little while.

-You can also ask them to take out your trash in the morning and bring the empty cans back at night as well as collect your newspaper, post or any other packages you may get.
+If possible, have them to take out your trash in the morning and bring the empty cans back at night as well as collect your newspaper, post or any other packages you may get.

-Or, use a Smart Home Camera
+Or Use A Smart Home Camera

 If you don’t have someone you trust with a key to your house when you’re away, consider getting a smart home security device.
 They’re cameras that you place inside your house to monitor for motion, moisture, heat, etc. You’ll get alerts to your Smartphone, and you can check out what’s happening in your house in real-time.

-Home Safety Tip: Have the Police Inspect your House
+Have The Police Inspect Your House

 It’s okay to be a little paranoid, especially if you’re not sure whether your house is safe or not.
-If that’s the case, then you should know that many police departments provide are happy to provide home inspections to citizens whenever required.
+If that’s the case, you should know that many police departments are happy to provide home inspections to citizens whenever required.

-Leave Lights, TV or Radio on When You’re Gone
+Leave Lights, TV, Or Radio On When You’re Gone

 How to improve home security when you’re not home at night?
 Here’s one simple tip.

-Going on Vacation for an Extended Period?
-Consider a Fake TV
+Going On Vacation For An Extended Period?
+Consider A Fake TV

-Cut the Grass and Trim the Hedges Before Leaving Town
+Cut The Grass And Trim The Hedges Before Leaving Town

 Uncut grass and hedges are another sign that could tip potential crooks off that no one’s home.
 That’s why you should always consider trimming the hedges and mowing the lawn, especially if you’re going away on long vacations.

-Hire a House Sitter
+Hire A House Sitter

 One of the best home security tips if you’re going away on vacation is to hire a house-sitter.

 If you’re okay with this, find it feasible and know that the person is reliable, then you can settle for hiring a house sitter to watch over your abode while you go away for an extended period.

-Consider a Home Security System
+Consider A Home Security System

 One of the best things for peace of mind, as well as home security is a surveillance system.
 There is a huge range of options from a hundred bucks and a single camera, to thousands for 20+ cameras.

-How to Improve Home Security: Have your Say!
+How To Improve Home Security: Your Thoughts